 Water Troughs at Clegg Hall installed in circa 1886

-The Lancashire and Yorkshire Railway was at first supplied with the water for them from the nearby Rochdale Canal. at a rate of 4d per 1,000 gallons.
-Later, possibly from a borehole but from 1930 the Water Troughs at Clegg Hall were fed from the Holmes Pit of Dearnley colliery located west of Smithy Bridge Road (previously Halliday Lane).The railway’s water requirements were met by the public supply from sometime in the early-to-mid-forties.
-Heating at the troughs was provided from a small stationary boiler located on the south side of the cutting It is believed that the water troughs were taken out of use between 1963 and 1969.
+Water was at first supplied from the nearby Rochdale Canal.
+Later, possibly from a borehole but from 1930 they were fed from the Holmes Pit of Dearnley colliery located west of Smithy Bridge Road (previously Halliday Lane).The railway’s water requirements were met by the public supply from sometime in the early-to-mid-forties.
+It is believed that the water troughs were taken out of use between 1963 and 1969.

 The first passenger station opened on 1st October 1868 and included staggered platforms each side of the level crossing (far right).
 That station was closed in 1960 (amended closure notice right) but in 1985 a new simple unstaffed station was built west of the level crossing.

 Little is known about how road and rail traffic was initially protected but based on Turnpike Roads it can be assumed that some form of gate was provided.
 Later these were replaced by wooden swing gates controlled by an adjacent signal box.
 Under modernisation these were replaced by full lifting barriers (rather than by automatic half-barriers as originally proposed).
 Finally, the signal box was removed with the barriers remotely operated aided by CCTV and ground radar systems etc.